Sean-w94/atmos/article.md

 ## Considerations

-Interestingly the primary constriants for our scenario match those of many other projects, though for different reasons and at difference scales.
+Interestingly the primary constraints for our scenario match those of many other projects, though for different reasons and at difference scales.